Mskeffington/firetype/README.md

 ```
 ![The text rendered with firetype.](http://www.max-did-it.com/projects/firetype/tutorial2_result4.png)

+**Note:** The stage3D profile for Adobe Air on mobile platforms doesnt support anti-aliasing triangles.
+As a result, there is included a series of *edge softening* renderers that run an algorithm to remove jaggies from the glyphs.
+This algorithm requires you to pass in a character cache which is explained in the section [How Should I Handle Longer Texts?](#how-should-i-handle-longer-texts).

 ### How Should I Handle Longer Texts?

 You can find an implementation of this tutorial at [FiretypeTutorial6.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial6.as).